-Pump priming grants for newly appointed consultants, senior lecturers and post-doctoral trainees
+Pump priming grants for newly appointed consultants

-The Royal College of Surgeons of England is offering a limited number of awards of up to £10,000 to newly appointed consultants, senior lecturers and post-doctoral trainees (appointed since 2014) in surgery who are working at hospitals and universities within the UK.
+The Royal College of Surgeons of England is offering a limited number of awards up to £10,000 to newly appointed consultants, senior lecturers and post-doctoral trainees (appointed since 2016) in surgery who are working at hospitals and universities within the UK.
 The aim of the awards is to give assistance to such surgeons in the early stages of their independent research careers.

-Nature of awards
+Nature of award

 Presentations and publications